sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     >![Inputs for Starting Instance](15f_Starting_Process_Instance.png)

-    Here's a reminder of the inputs you defined (in the JSON, you must use the identifier name):
+    Here's a reminder of the Process inputs you defined in the Process Editor (in the JSON, you must use the same field identifiers in the JSON key value pairs ):

     ![Identifiers of Process Inputs as JSON keys](15g_Identifier_as_JSON_Input.png)